warrior-companions/wc-offline-tools/README.md

 # Offline Tools

-This repo contains a collection of tools that can be self-hosted for offline use.
+This repo contains a collection of tools that can be self-hosted for offline use, assuming you are able to [download](#downloading-docker-images) (using `docker pull`) or [import](#importing-docker-images) (using `docker load`) the container image.
 These tools have been tested on Docker Desktop for Windows, using Linux containers.

-## Tool sets

-### Offline Toolset
+## Offline Toolset
-The primary offline toolset contains the following tools:
+The offline toolset contains containers of the following applications:
 - [CyberChef](#cyberchef)
 - [Draw IO](#draw-io)
 - [Heimdall](#heimdall)